Oxycodone, rapid release (By mouth)

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- Swallow the Oxecta(R) tablet whole with water.
+- Swallow the Oxaydo? tablet whole with enough water to swallow it completely.
 Do not break, crush, chew, or dissolve it.
-Do not pre-soak, lick, or wet the tablet before placing it in the mouth.
-Also, do not give this medicine through nasogastric or feeding tubes.
+Do not wet the tablet before you put it in your mouth.

 Drugs and Foods to Avoid: